CMakePP/CMakePPLang/docs/source/features/serialization.rst

 Serialization of Objects
 ========================

-CMakePP serializes objects by creating a JSON dictionary with a single key-value pair.
+The CMakePP language serializes objects by creating a JSON dictionary with a single key-value pair.

-The key in this pair is the unique identifier that CMakePP uses to refer to the object (the value of ``${my_obj}`` where ``my_obj`` is the name of an obj).
+The key in this pair is the unique identifier that the CMakePP language uses to refer to the object (the value of ``${my_obj}`` where ``my_obj`` is the name of an obj).